-When Offered: Fall, Spring

 Students will complete a 60-minute performance or project related to their area of studies in commercial music performance.
 Selection of material and performance medium will be selected in coordination with the student's applied instructor.

-Grade Type: Letter Grade

-Prerequisite(s): MUS 356

 MUS 460 - Private Instruction